Miguel0112VF/PythonFinal/README.md

-# PythonFinal - The Reasoning Behind This Cacophany of Madness
+# PythonFinal - The Reasoning Behind This Cacophony of Madness

 The purpose of the code in this repository is to be able to measure in a given string the amount of observed substrings and possible substrings of any length as well as the linguistic complexity.